Axiomata

 The Wound

 You wake with rust on your tongue.
 You have always woken with rust on your tongue.
-The dunes repeat to every horizon.
+The dunes run to every horizon.
 Everyone you know drinks from the oasis and calls it enough.
 For years, you do too.
-You kneel at the water's edge, cup your hands, and drink.
-The water is warm.
-It slides down your throat.
-Your stomach fills, but the hollow below your stomach stays empty – the basin worn into stone by water that has never come.
-Some nights, the hollow hums – a note pitched at the basement of hearing.
-You have told no one.
+Kneeling at the water's edge, you cup your hands and drink.
+Your stomach fills.
+Below it, a hollow carved by water that has not yet arrived.
+Some nights, the hollow hums, a vibration below hearing, felt only where breath begins.
+You tell no one.
 But every morning, there it is: rust on the tongue.
 The hollow's only way of reaching your mouth.
-You were taught to see this ache as sickness – something to bury, pray away.
-Then one dawn, a wind crosses your face: salt-wet and cold.
-You stop.
-You stand frozen on the dune, face tilted into the wind, and the hollow answers.
-The same note.
-Answered.
-This thirst is the shape of water you have not yet found.
-It is the memory of the ocean, carried on dry wind.
-Anamnesis: the unforgetting.
-The soul remembering what it was made for.
+For years, this was the whole story: they taught you to see this ache as sickness, something to bury.
+Then one dawn, wind crosses your face – salt–wet and cold, from a direction you have no name for.
+The hollow answers.
+This thirst is the shape of the water you have not yet found.
+Unforgetting: the soul remembering what it was made for.

 The Path

-You stand on the dune, face wet with salt wind.
-The old life waits behind you.
-You can drink from the oasis every morning for the rest of your life.
-It will keep you breathing.
-It will not keep you alive.
-Your stomach pulls towards the water.
-The hollow pulls away.
-You stand at the edge, shaking.
-You do not drink.
-Some mornings you cannot move.
-The hollow whispers that it lied, that there is no ocean, that you have walked away from the only water that exists.
-You get up anyway.
-Your lips crack.
-Your tongue forgets moisture.
-A voice calls from somewhere behind you.
-You raise your hand without turning.
-The sand gives way to rock.
-The air thickens with salt.
-You hear it before you see it, see it before you believe.
-Then your knees hit stone, and the sound swallows you.
-The hollow goes quiet.
-You open your mouth, and the salt enters like recognition.
+Salt wind wets your face on the dune.
+Behind you, the old life waits.
+The oasis will be there every morning for the rest of your life – enough to keep you breathing.
+Never enough to keep you awake.
+Stomach pulls towards the water.
+The hollow pulls elsewhere.
+At the edge, shaking, you do not drink.
+The days that follow strip you to salt and bone.
+Some mornings the body refuses to move.
+A voice whispers that the hollow lied, that there is no ocean, that you have walked away from the only water that exists.
+Legs answer anyway.
+The tongue forgets moisture.
+Sand gives way to rock as the air sharpens with salt.
+Sound arrives before sight, sight before understanding.
+Then knees on stone, and the roar swallows everything.
+You open your mouth, and the salt enters like homecoming.
 The rust dissolves.
-The stone has met the water it always knew.

 The Shadow

-The Circling Pilgrim looks out at the dunes, at the haze where sky meets sand, and a thought falls through him like cool water: What if there is no ocean?
+The Moderate looks out at the dunes, at the haze where sky meets sand, and a thought falls through him like stone: What if there is no ocean?
 What if the hollow is the sickness?
 His shoulders loosen.
 He digs a pit at dusk – deep enough to block the wind and stop the horizon from pulling.
-He curls into it, presses his lips to dry grit, tells himself this is drinking.
+He curls into it, presses his lips to dry grit.
+Tells himself this is drinking.
 By dawn the stillness is unbearable.
 He runs towards the first shimmer he sees, arrives gasping, finds only sand.
 By nightfall he is digging again.
-This is his rhythm: numb, then frantic, then numb.
-The hollow screaming, the hollow muffled, the hollow screaming again.
-He moves.
-He rests.
+This is his rhythm: the hollow screaming, then muffled, then screaming again.
+He moves, then he rests.
 Surely that is enough.
 They find him years later, ten paces from a pit he'd dug the night before.
-His footprints spiral around it like a prayer circling itself.
+His footprints spiral around it – a prayer circling itself.
 The sea was three days east.
-He had been circling for months.
-The thirst that could have led him home died somewhere in the rhythm.
 You know him.
-He sleeps in your stillness and runs in your panic.
+He sleeps in your stagnation and sprints in your panic.
 He circles in you still.

 The Cut